 Virabhadrasana (Warrior Pose)

-How to practice Warrior pose:
+How to practice the Warrior pose:

 - First, start with the Mountain Pose or Tadasana.